JefferyAkaps/JefferyAkaps/README.md

 ## 💭 Fun Facts
 - 🌍 Lived and studied in 3 countries across 2 continents
 - 📊 Passionate about turning data into stories that drive business decisions
-- ☕ Coffee enthusiast (hence the Monday Coffee project!)
-- 🗾 Currently learning Japanese and Korean
+- 🗾 Currently learning Japanese
 - 🎯 Believer in data-driven decision making for sustainable business growth

 ---